astevko/TophatClanBot/SECURITY.md

 - Regularly review admin access logs
 - Remove admins when they leave the clan
 - Use different roles for different permission levels
+- Have multiple admins to prevent self-promotion abuse

 ### ❌ DON'T:
 - Share your Discord bot token